Built-ins

 The width and precision of a floating-point number can

-be specified with the %f
+be specified with the %f and %v format specifiers.

 - Width is the number of characters that will be used to print the number.
 If the width is not specified, it will be calculated based on the size of the number.
 It can be useful for padding and aligned output.